IBM-Cloud/docs/cli/plugins/vpn/index.md

 IP address of the gateway.

 **-subnets:**
-Subnet address(es) in CIDR format.
+Subnet address in CIDR format.

 ### cf vpn-show gateways